Annytomica/gene_expression/README.md

 - Gene_expression function print output occurs twice if user has selected to search again on deployed app.
 FIX: Cause unknown.
 Was present in first Heroku deployment and dissapeared after update.
 Logic for calling the function was changed anyway, to protect from similar bug occuring in future.
 - Validation of ensembl ID input not working.
 Does not detect change in length or incorrect format.
 FIX: Logic error - used ChatGPT to troubleshoot and adjust logic so that validation steps worked correctly.
 - App throws type error for search_selection(search_type) after introducing Genes as class and does not run past selecting search option.
 FIX: required inclusion of genes as input variable: search_selection(search_type, genes) in both function and when called in main.
+- no input for gene name search produces 'gene not found' message, not value error.
+FIX: created validate_name function to deal with empty field correctly.

 ## Unfixed
-- no input for gene name search produces 'gene not found' message, not data incorrect error.
+- No bugs remaining

 # Deployment
 For deployment this project uses a mock terminal for Heroku provided by Code Institute.
 The app was deployed to Heroku using the process described in the CI python module coursework.